Enhancing Efficiency in Multidevice Federated Learning through Data Selection: A Motivating Study

+As depicted in Figure~\ref{fig:PbFL}, a {\em ubiquitous constrained device}~(\iot) is a small, low-power portable device with restricted hardware and connectivity resources.
+Examples include smart rings, earbuds or glasses (personal wearables) and tiny environmental or industrial sensors.
+Each UCD connects to the user’s personal {\em access point}~(AP), usually over a low-power link such as Bluetooth Low Energy.
+An AP is a resourceful device that has much better hardware and connectivity capabilities than its corresponding \iot (for instance, a smartphone, home router, or gateway).
+We assume the \ap is always part of the user's device ecosystem that allows the \iot to transmit data to the \ap without violating the user's privacy.
+We generally assume one \ap serves multiple \iots (\eg a person’s phone might pair with a smartwatch, earbuds, and other sensors simultaneously).
+Indeed, modern homes routinely host on the order of 20–30 connected devices, so a single \ap often handles many \iots.

-{\bf Terminology.} An {\em ultra-constrained device}~(\iot) is a personal/IoT device with restricted hardware and connectivity resources (\eg a smart ring).
-An {\em access-point}~(AP) is a device that usually has much better hardware and connectivity capabilities than \iots, such as individuals' smartphones, in-the-house routers, or mobile base stations in the wild.
-A {\em server} is a central entity that organizes FL.
-An {\em encoder} ($E$) is the first part of the DNN and extracts the features of input data.
-A {\em classifier} ($C$) is the second part of the DNN and classifies the encoded features into a final prediction.
-Let $\mathbf{X}$ denote the input data and $\mathbf{y}$ denote its label.
+A {\em server} is a central entity owned by a service provider that orchestrates FL over several clients.
+Considering a deep neural network architecture, an {\em encoder} ($E$) is the first part of the DNN that extracts the features from input data.
+A {\em classifier} ($C$) is the second part of the DNN, which performs the final classification using the encoded features.
+We consider supervised learning tasks where $\mathbf{X}$ denote the input data and $\mathbf{y}$ denote its label.